juil/ccfraudster/README.md

 ## Notes
-1. Starter files provided by UofT.
+1. Starter code and seed data provided by UofT.
+2. ERD and schema created in QuickDBD.